Prjwl458/PixelSynth/README.md

 - AI-assisted using Cursor, DeepSeek, and Kimi

 ## Tech Stack
-- HTML/CSS/JS
+- Python and its libraries
-- AI-assisted code by Cursor & ChatGPT
+- AI-assisted code by Cursor

-> Built with love, curiosity, and pure grind by a 15-year-old 🧠⚡
+> Built with love, curiosity, and pure grind